MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceSchema/l1Cs/MEF W103 - LSO Legato Service Provisioning Specification - L1 Connectivity Service.md

 # 5. Superclasses and Resources in support of Subscriber and Operator L1 Services

 There are common attributes shared between each of the three main resources across Subscriber and Operator L1 services.
-The MEF Service Model Information Model - L1CS [[MEF 111]](https://www.mef.net/resources/mef-111-mef-services-model-information-model-for-layer-1-connectivity-service/) defines three super classes:
+The MEF Service Model Information Model - L1CS [[MEF 111]](https://www.mef.net/resources/mef-111-mef-services-model-information-model-for-layer-1-connectivity-service/) defines four super classes:

 - L1ExternalInterface
 - L1EndPoint